 LizardLand was something of a “lost” novel for a time — I knew exactly where it was, but several literary agents and publishers made a point of pretending they didn’t.
 One of them said with considerable weight of authority that satires just don’t sell.
 I asked him what does sell, and after some consideration he suggested a book having to do with teenage vampires.
 No doubt he was right, but that was a manuscript I could have lost with real enthusiasm.

 After almost a decade of pondering over it, we decided to do LizardLand as an electronically-published work through Amazon Kindle.
 Aside from being state-of-the-art and massively cool, Kindle represents something of a proving ground for speculative books.
 Publishing a book to Kindle doesn’t involve sinking a big blue barrel of money into a press run, and then potentially having stacks of unsold books hanging around for the rest of time to embarrass everyone involved in the project.

 Cat lovers are going to go ballistic over this one.
 So will parents, orthodontists, psychiatrists, documentary film-makers, paleontologists, gift-shop owners, natives of Alabama of German descent... the list is extensive.
-With a bit of luck, they'll all want to buy a copy of it so they can become outraged and delete it in protest.
+With a bit of luck, they’ll all want to buy a copy of it so they can become outraged and delete it or burn it in protest.